pedra/electronize/README.md

 npm start
 ```

-If your operating system is **Windows**, enter the following command to start:
+If your operating system is **Windows**, enter the following command to run:

 ```
 npm run elizer